NewAlexandria/learning-economies/TRETC_2026/presentation-slides.md

 ---

-# AI as Learning Economy Accelerator: LLM Structure Enables Learning Acceleration
+# AI as Learning Economy Accelerator

 ::::: columns
 ::: column
-**What AI Actually Does:**

-- Accelerates existing principles
-- Differential capabilities: speed, scale, pattern recognition
-- Multi-scale granule routing optimization
-- Dynamic pathway generation across domains
-- **Technical structure of LLMs** enables these learning modes
+**Go With the Grain:**

+- Accelerate native to the tooling.
+- Find human things that don't align.
+- Humanize the compression (language).
+- Seek new Technical structure for LLMs.
 :::
 ::: column
-**What AI Doesn't Do:**
+**What AI Doesn't / Shouldn't Do:**

-- Create fundamentally new learning economies
+- Create fundamentally new cognitive economics
 - Replace human cross-domain pattern recognition
 - Eliminate need for meta-competencies

-**Result:** AI amplifies all five economies simultaneously—learning velocity becomes competitive advantage
+- Replace gut-reactions

 :::
 :::::